raspberrypilearning/image-id-coral/en/step_5.md

 --- /task ---

-Lastly the labels file can be used, to provide a human readable class for the image.
-A score is also provided to tell you how confident the model is, in it's identification of the image.
+Lastly the labels file can be used to provide a human readable class for the image.
+A score is also provided to tell you how confident the model is in it's identification of the image.

 --- task ---